KMKyaw/binance-tick-fetcher/README.md

 - `Time`: Timestamp of the trade (in milliseconds since epoch).
 - `Volume`: Quantity of the asset traded.
-- `Price`: Trade price of the asset.
+- `Price`: Trade price of the asset in USDT.
 - `Asset`: Asset symbol (e.g., `BTC`).

 ---

 ## Directory Structure

-The program organizes downloaded and processed files as follows:

 ```
 fetch_binance_data/